 All these old letters of my Book are aright; but Tzaddi is not the Star.

-The mundane chakra of Chokmah is the Zodiac.
-Tiphereth appears in visible nature as the Sun, the life-giving spirit animating the zodiacal signs through the course of the year.
-The key to the Zodiac is the Sun acting through Spirit in governance of the Four Elements.
-The Zodiac is called ‘Mazloth’ (MZLVTh) in the Qabalah.
+The material manifestation or mundane chakra of Chokmah is the Zodiac.
+Tiphereth appears in visible nature as the sun, the life-giving spirit animating the zodiacal signs through the course of the year.
+The key to the Zodiac is the Moon and Sun as the governance of Spirit acting upon the Zodiac through the four classical elements of nature.
+The Zodiac is called ‘Mazloth’ in the Qabalah.
 In the word is a key to the transmission of consciousness.
 The priesthood of Set, builders of the oldest pyramids, convey the secret of the starry wisdom or primordial gnosis.
 The (Egyptian) Book of the Law is itself such a transmission.

 The root of the word ‘Mazloth’ is mezla, a type of influx or influence from Kether or the North Pole of the universe.
 Mezla has the meaning of ‘flowing, to flow down in drops’.
 It signifies a whirling, spiralic or radiant force.
 As Mazloth is the name of the Zodiac, mezla refers to the stars of Draco and Thuban at the North Pole.
 The Dragon constellation is thus named because at one time it coincided with the Nodes of the Moon, the Dragon’s Head and Dragon’s Tail.
 The Dragon is a cosmic symbol of the Occult Force or Serpent Power embodying the polar electro-magnetic force of the universe.

-Nuit is the Star Goddess particularly concerned with the occult or hidden side of nature; her mysteries are those of sex and generation—not the generation of physical progeny but the generation of the magical ‘child’ that is the true ‘son’ or sun-star of Nuit.
+Nuit is the Star Goddess concerned with the occult or hidden side of nature.
+Her mysteries are those of sex and generation—not the generation of physical progeny but the generation of the magical ‘child’ that is the true ‘son’ or sun-star of Nuit.

-The magical weapons of the 15th path are the Aspigillum for the sprinkling of the lustral water, and the Censor for the perfumes.
-The magical power is that of Astrology; the starry wisdom of the 15th path should not be confused with popular notions of astrology.
+The magical power of the 15th path is that of Astrology; the starry wisdom of the 15th path should not be confused with popular notions of astrology.